EXPLAINER-What is Black Friday? And will shoppers find bargains this year?

 WHAT ITEMS ARE HOT FOR BLACK FRIDAY THIS YEAR?

 IPhones will be hot again, with the recent launch of the iPhone 15.
-Last year, shoppers looking for Apple's AAPL.O iPhone 14 Pro and iPhone 14 Pro Max returned empty handed as the technology company struggled with production snafus in China.
+Last year, shoppers looking for Apple's AAPL.OOiPhone 14 Pro and iPhone 14 Pro Max returned empty handed as the technology company struggled with production snafus in China.

 Electronics are expected to be the top pick this shopping season, with estimates of a 6% growth, according to a report by Mastercard.